 Despite being listed on AIM, there is very little business carried out in the UK.
 Revenues mainly come from North/South America, Asia and Israel.
 There is also large customer concentration with one major customer accounting for almost a third in revenues.

 The balance sheet here looks weak, to the point that something has to be done.
 In July of this year £750,000 was raised, but this hardly seems like enough.
 At the half-way stage last year total assets stood at £2.2m while total liabilities were £13.61m – a huge discrepancy.
 The current ratio was no better either: current assets of £1.95m vs current liabilities of £6.165m.
 The firm appears technically insolvent.

 This might be a problem if the company was not held by a much larger parent.
 Intechnology holds over half of the shares of Mobile Tornado and bears the brunt of much of the debt:

-Not having external debt is a good thing, but the the shares have a real cost: they yield 10% per annum and cost the company just over £600,000 in finance charges in the last accounts.
+Not having external debt is a good thing, but the preference shares have a real cost.
+They yield 10% per annum and cost the company just over £600,000 in finance charges in the last accounts.

 The setup strikes me as one run for directors and employees rather than shareholders.
-The products offered seem to have some merit, but the financial figures so far do not appear to support this theory as revenues have remained too flat for our liking.
-There is being plenty spent on research and development but unless I have missed something there is nothing ground-breaking.
+The products offered seem to have some merit.
+However the financial figures so far do not appear to support this theory.
+Revenues have remained too flat for our liking.
+There is being plenty spent on research and development but there seems to be nothing ground-breaking.

 My own opinion is that these types of services could be replicated quite easily by one of the larger firms (and probably already are).
-Security is a real concern for the future, but many of the potential users may be large enough to invest in their own solutions rather than have to pay royalties every year to a tiny third party such as Mobile Tornado.
+Security is a real concern for the future.
+But many of the potential users may be large enough to invest in their own solutions rather than have to pay royalties every year to a third party such as Mobile Tornado.